 Short on time?
 Here’s the best antivirus with a VPN in 2020:

-- Norton: #1 antivirus of 2020.
-Comes with high-quality malware protection and a secure VPN suitable for most needs and budgets.
+- 🥇 Norton 360: Norton is the #1 antivirus package of 2020 and it comes with a high-security VPN suitable for browsing, streaming, and downloading.
 You can even get the VPN (with unlimited data) on the cheapest Norton 360 plan.

 Most well-known antivirus providers offer an included VPN in their antivirus package, but many VPNs that are included with antivirus software are painfully slow and not 100% secure — meaning you can still be tracked and spied on.